We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Decolorized (purified, low anthraquinone) whole leaf aloe vera is considered safe.
-A recent study in mice fed various concentrations of purified aloe vera for three months, in fact, showed no adverse effects at all from the juice.
+A recent study in mice fed various concentrations of purified aloe vera for three months showed no adverse effects at all from the juice.

 Colored vs. decolorized aloe juice

 On the other hand, nondecolorized, unpurified aloe vera juice can have many unpleasant side effects, including:

 Diarrhea can lead to severe pain, dehydration, and electrolyte imbalances.